SFDO-Tooling/CumulusCI/docs/continuous_integration.rst

 in your project's ``cumulusci.yml`` file, and execute it from within your custom workflows.
 This allows you to do things like, spin up a scratch org, load in your projects Metadata, and execute Apex or Robot tests against the org.
-If you're an Engineer looking to setup CumulusCI in GitHub action, the :ref:`GitHub Actions` section includes everything from a sample workflow, to which secrets will need to be configured
+If you're an Engineer looking to setup CumulusCI in GitHub action, the :ref:`GitHub Actions` section includes everything from a sample workflow, to which secrets need to be configured.